 Given a set P of n points in the plane and a fixed integer k, we describe an $O(kn^{5k+3})$ -time algorithm that solves Bottleneck Convex Subsets for any fixed k.

-The idea is to construct a directed acyclic graph G whose vertices each correspond to a vertical slab of the plane in a given state with respect to the selected subsets $P_1, \ldots, P_k$ of P, with an edge from one slab to the slab immediately to its right if the states of the two neighbouring slabs form a locally mutually compatible solution.
-A feasible solution $(P_1, \ldots, P_k$ are mutually disjoint convex subsets of P corresponds to a directed path starting at the root node in G, i.e., a sequence of consecutive compatible slabs.
-Among the feasible solutions, an optimal solution $(\min{i \in \{1, \ldots, k\}} |P_i|$ is maximized) corresponds to a path that ends at a node for which the cardinality of the smallest set is maximized.
+Here we give an outline of the algorithm.
+The idea is to construct a directed acyclic graph G each of whose vertices corresponds to a vertical slab of the plane in a given state with respect to the selected subsets $P_1, \ldots, P_k$ of P, with an edge from one slab to the slab immediately to its right if the states of the two neighbouring slabs form a locally mutually compatible solution.
+The notion of compatibility depends on whether the union of the convex regions intersected by these two slabs is also convex.
+A feasible solution $(P_1, \ldots, P_k$ are mutually disjoint convex subsets of P) corresponds to a directed path starting at the root node in G, i.e., a sequence of consecutive compatible slabs.
+Among the feasible solutions, an optimal solution

+$(\min{i \in \{1,...,k\}} |P_i|$ is maximized) corresponds to a path that ends at a node for which the cardinality of the smallest set is maximized.